OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 }
 ```

+- _Touch ID authentication in Swift using the Local Authentication Framework (official code sample from Apple)._

 ### Using Keychain Services for Local Authentication

 The iOS keychain APIs can (and should) be used to implement local authentication.
 During this process, the app stores either a secret authentication token or another piece of secret data identifying the user in the keychain.
 In order to authenticate to a remote service, the user must unlock the keychain using their passphrase or fingerprint to obtain the secret data.